Emergency Room Services

 Full-Service Emergency Care for the Entire Community

 When you need care fast, turn to West Suburban Medical Center.
-We provide emergency services 24 hours a day, seven days a week, serving more than 60,000 people each year.
+We provide emergency services 24 hours a day, seven days a week, and serve more than 60,000 people each year.
 Offering care for all ages, our Emergency Department offers focused, compassionate emergency care to our community.

 West Suburban Medical Center has received the American Heart Association/American Stroke Association’s Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award.
 The award recognizes the hospital’s commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.